 Temple of Literature - A must-see on many itineraries is this impressive temple which dates back to 1070.
 On display are pieces from the university which was established on the site in 1076 including the names of graduates of old, inscribed onto ancient stone tablets within the courtyard.

-Ho Chi Minh City is also known as Saigon to the locals.
-Saigon Vietnam is the largest city in Viet nam, with nearly 7.2 million inhabitants, and its is also the former capital of the Republic of Vietnam, the city is the vibrant commercial hub and great for a Saigon travel adventure.
-The city offers a complete glimpse of Vietnam travel to overseas visitors and you trip should include:
+Ho Chi Minh City is also known as Saigon to the locals and it's the largest city in Vietnam, with nearly 7.2 million inhabitants.
+It's also the former capital of the Republic of Vietnam and is a vibrant commercial hub.
+The city offers a complete glimpse of this fascinating country and your sightseeing schedule should include:

 Reunification Palace - This is the former home of the president of South Vietnam and most standard Saigon tours will include a visit here.
-The Reunification Palace is one of the most interesting places among visitors whilst on a travel in Vietnam because of its role in the war as well as the unique architecture.
+The Reunification Palace is one of the most interesting sites because of its role in the Vietnam War as well as the unique architecture.
 While visiting, don’t forget to see the amazing collection of vintage phones and radios.